Spectrum Energy Research Corp

 The Reactor.
 The Cell.

 The framework produces two engineering targets.
 The reactor proves the concept and manufactures fuel.
-The cell is the product — and it produces no waste.
+The cell is the product — a self-contained power source with no moving parts, no combustion, no grid connection, and no waste.
+Together, they form a closed fuel cycle where nothing is ever discarded.

 Proof of Concept